Tim Wyant – Executive Director

 Becky oversees national programming and organizational operations, and focuses on the development of program quality and best practices across the network.
 With a passion for social justice and supporting youth, Becky has worked for more than 20 years in the fields of youth development and education.
 Prior to SEA, Becky served for four years as the Program Director at our Boston program, SquashBusters.
 Becky also served in senior leadership roles at MetroLacrosse and led a dropout prevention program for high-risk youth at Roca, Inc. In the education world, Becky worked for two years as a middle school Spanish teacher and field hockey coach.
 She completed her B.A. at Connecticut College and earned a Masters of Education from Harvard University.

-Sonia focuses on our educational programming and partnerships, college student and alumni support, and academic programming.
+Sonia manages educational partnerships, college student and alumni support, and academic programming.
 Originally from Texas, Sonia is an alumna of KIPP Houston and the University of Chicago, and is a Bezos Scholar.
 She recently completed her Masters in Educational Leadership, Politics, and Advocacy at NYU Steinhardt.
 Previously she worked as a college counselor, instructor and academic advisor for the Noble Network of Charter Schools in Chicago, and ran a mentorship program for first-generation college students of color at NYU’s Center for Multicultural Education & Programs.
 Outside of SEA, she can be seen doing improv comedy around the city.